Shoal Creek Conservation Area

 Shoal Creek Conservation Area is owned by the City of Litchfield, and by the Shoal Creek Volunteers.
 If you would like to make Shoal Creek Conservation Area your passion, there are many volunteer opportunities available.
 You can volunteer your time to maintain trails and vegetation, guide tours, write grants, or be a web designer.
 For more information contact Henry Eilers at 217-324-3410.

 If you are unable to volunteer, but would still like to make a tax deductible donation to the conservation effort, direct donations for Shoal Creek Conservation Area may be sent to:

 Getting to Shoal Creek Conservation Area

 Shoal Creek Conservation Area is located on the southeast side of Lake Lou Yaeger.
-Since there is not a direct address to the Shoal Creek Conservation Area, visitors may follow the following directions.
+Since there is not a direct address to the Shoal Creek Conservation Area, visitors can follow the directions below:

 - From I-55, take Exit 52 and head east on Route 16/Union Avenue. for 2.7 mi.

 - Turn left onto Yaeger Lake Trail.
 (A large cemetery will be on the right.)
 Proceed for 0.7 mi.
 (If you are coming from Hillsboro/the East you will be making a right and the cemetery will be on the left.)